-Centro Comercial La Central is the newest mall in Medellín located in the Buenos Aires comuna of Medellín.
+Centro Comercial La Central is one of the newest malls in Medellín located in the Buenos Aires comuna of Medellín.
 The new mall opened on May 3, 2018 with promotions in several of the stores.

 This new mall is expected to be popular since it’s the only Western-style mall in the neighborhoods east of El Centro in Medellín.
 I went to this mall on the first day it opened and it was packed with people.

 La Central is one of the largest malls in the Aburrá Valley metro area with reportedly nearly 200 shops and 915,000 square feet (85,000 square meters) of space in a large building with six floors of shops and three additional floors in a tower.